Upstatement/ups-public-library/src/assets/scripts/Print/README.md

 `infinite`

 **Notes**:

-If Print.js stops and restarts after detecing that a user has idled, the loop counter is reset.
+1. If Print.js stops and restarts after detecing that a user has idled _and before the target # of loops has been reached_, the loop counter is reset to `0`.
+1. If the target number of loops is reached, Print.js will stop checking for user idle and remove all event listeners.
+The text will become entirely and indefinitely static (unless the page reloads).

 ### `data-fill-mode="['forwards'|any]"`